wp-plugins/wp-spreadplugin/readme.txt

 = It shows old articles =

-Please go to the settings page in the admin panel of the plugin and click "Clear cache".
+Please go to the settings page in the admin panel of the plugin and click "Rebuild cache".

 = I want to use more than one shop on the same website =